jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 By questioning our artificial creations, we're effectively asking what our nature is.
 And, not for academic reasons, but for the express purpose of better adapting to nature's environment, weather, and rulebook by becoming self-aware about the artificial selections we're currently making, so they respond to the real pressures our environment imposes rather than the noise so common in the identity, politics, and economics we currently use to play the Game of Technological Life.

-Since there is a sixth mass extinction of biological life underway, most certainly being caused by humanity's use—and misuse—of technology, I would hazard a guess if nature truly had a mother, she wouldn't mind us instituting natural selection into the technosphere as quickly as possible.
+Since there is a sixth mass extinction of biological life underway, most certainly being caused by humanity's use—and misuse—of technology, I would hazard a guess if nature truly had a mother, she wouldn't mind us selecting our tools on real fitness, as fast as we can.
+For a self-aware selector aims at the same target nature does—real fitness—just aims better and shoots faster.

 But, what does that mean for you?

-We accept that sloths are always slow, ants are always selfless, elephants always love their families.
+We accept that sloths are always slow, ants always serve their colony, elephants always love their families.
 We accept every creature has unique natures.
-That doesn't mean every individual lifeform is always predictable, but it does mean creatures have features, requirements, and instincts that can't be changed because these are the traits the coach needed when selecting them for the team.
+That doesn't mean every individual lifeform is always predictable, but it does mean creatures have features, requirements, and instincts that can't be changed because these are the traits the coach needed when selecting them to take up a place on the board.

 There's a record of natural selection's picks.
 The tree of life describes the relationships between organisms both living and extinct.
-It is a huge list of producers, plant-eaters, predators, scavengers, decomposers, and testers who are continually removed and added and because The Game of Life is a job, an obligation to reciprocate inside an ecosystem that harvests resources efficiently enough to increase the carrying capacity and afford to add more members and renew the team.
+It's a huge list of producers, plant-eaters, predators, scavengers, decomposers, and testers, continually removed and added as the board shifts.
+No one reciprocates on purpose; each just harvests what it can, and the sum keeps the ecosystem's carrying capacity full.

 Humanity is on this tree like any other being.
-Our last common ancestor with our hominid cousins chimpanzees and bonobos lived between 13 to five million years ago.
+Our last common ancestor with our hominid cousins chimpanzees and bonobos lived between perhaps eight to six million years ago.
 Long in our timeframe, but very minimal in the evolutionary one.

-To put that in perspective, we share more DNA with our monkey relatives than our pet cats share with tigers; and any cat owner will tell you the physiological, sensory, and predatory, similarities between the small and large felines.
+To put that in perspective, we share more DNA with our ape relatives than our pet cats share with tigers; and any cat owner will tell you the physiological, sensory, and predatory, similarities between the small and large felines.
 The point to remember is that any investigation of human nature must root itself into our being part of the animal kingdom.

 We need to start here because our genes were selected like anyone else's.
 Living under the stars and up against the whims of nature, our DNA passed the entire gauntlet of trials—from cold and heat to hunger, aging, and limited resources—and was specifically selected to play in the Game of Life.

-Modern humans still have all the perseverance, edge, grit, and other abilities and limitations from our ancestral ancestors.
+Modern humans still have all the perseverance, edge, grit, and other abilities and limitations from our ancestors.
 This manifests in many ways.

 Some are physiological.
 Such as our offspring have prolonged vulnerability after birth.
 To provide extended care their parents typically mate for life.
 Relatively high infant mortality, estimated as high as 40% for Stone Age peoples, means humans don't have mating seasons.
 Instead couples must be ready to procreate year round to more quickly replace any lost members.

 Something else humans kept from our animal kingdom heritage, is that we do not naturally get along.
 While human genes had much in common, we still formed tribes to protect our specific bits of clay.
 Early humans lived in communities from a dozen up to 200 members.
-Persistent natural selection pressure meant the ever present chance of thirst, hunger, disease and tribal warfare that at times could mean 30-40% of ancient humans died at the hands of another.
+Persistent natural selection pressure meant the ever present chance of thirst, hunger, disease and tribal warfare that at times could mean as much as 30-40% of ancient humans died at the hands of another.
 Such was the drive to be picked by the coach.

 We did of course evolve away from our hominid ancestors and begin to play the game with technological tools, and that required drastic changes to our biology.
 All of these evolutions were tested by the same high standards of the coach's natural selection.

 Our most notable were trading easy tree climbing for amazing endurance running.
 Body hair overheated us during our long runs, so it got replaced for bald skin covered with sweat glands.
 Our vocal tract developed to make increasingly complex sounds.
-And, perhaps the most important change, ten fingers became eight fingers and two opposable thumbs.
+And, perhaps the most important change, one digit per hand became an opposable thumb.

 Each of these biological adaptations got more pronounced over time because they kept earning points on the procreation scoreboard.
-Meaning that, like a humming bird and flower growing their beaks and petals to match the others uniqueness, with each generation our bodies were forming around the requirements of technology in a classic case of co-evolution.
+Meaning that, like a hummingbird and flower growing their beaks and petals to match each other's uniqueness, with each generation our bodies were forming around the requirements of technology in a case of co-evolution.

 Today, we can even track our biological evolution.

-The earliest known human, science calls us Homo (latin for human), is over 2.8 million years old, found in Ethiopia.
-Thereafter, we evolved into several known groups, homo erectus, denisovan, neanderthal, and us homo sapiens are a few but the list grows as more fossil and DNA evidence is discovered.
+The earliest fossils in our own genus, Homo (Latin for human), are about 2.8 million years old, from Ethiopia.
+Thereafter, we evolved into several known groups, homo erectus, denisovan, neanderthal, and us Homo sapiens are a few but the list grows as more fossil and DNA evidence is discovered.

 With distance running, sweat, speech, and thumbs, humans were positioned for Game of Life success.
 We could hold spears and organize ourselves to reliably chase, exhaust, kill, and defend protein rich food like no ape ever could.
-We learned to crave sugar for the rare energy boosts it gave, but being omnivorous, could gather something to eat year round; especially because we learned to use rocks and sticks to dig up, open, or grind increasingly large menu of calorie dense roots, nuts, and seeds.
+We learned to crave sugar for the rare energy boosts it gave, but being omnivorous, could gather something to eat year round; especially because we learned to use rocks and sticks to dig up, open, or grind an increasingly large menu of calorie dense roots, nuts, and seeds.

 All these adaptations opened up new opportunities on the game board, which our growing speech abilities allowed us to easily share with each other.
 Crucially, this included the value of charred meat, likely learned from scavenging food after brush fires.
 Around 1.8 million years ago humans started our own fires to cook, and therefore predigest, our food.

 As tools and fire made digestion easier, we saved much energy while our jaws could get smaller, meaning our brains had both the space and strength to grow.
-The human skull grew from around 500 cubic centimeters (CC) of Australopithecus to around 1,350 CC of early Homo Sapiens.
+The human skull grew from around 500 cubic centimeters (CC) of Australopithecus to around 1,350 CC of early Homo sapiens.
 Although brain size does not directly correlate with intelligence, it generally trends that way.
 Interestingly, this most powerful of human adaptations used up so much energy our head kept its hair to retain some of the heat billions of neurons create.

 So, early humans' co-evolution with technology made us increasingly unique in nature, but we still kept much of our genes and instincts unchanged.
-These two influences together make up the genetics that, 300,000 years ago, would form our homo sapiens branch of life.
+These two influences together make up the genetics that, 300,000 years ago, would form our Homo sapiens branch of life.

 This is our basic genetic history, and we need to talk about it for several reasons.